-Finally, we can form composite $e$-values by calibrating $p$-values, following \citet{shafer_test_2011}. \begin{proposition} One can construct $e$-values for $\Qcal$ as follows: If $(\Pval_t)$ is $\Qcal$-valid, then $1/(2\sqrt{\Pval_t})$ is $\Qcal$-safe.
-In fact, $(f(\Pval_t))$ is $\Qcal$-safe for any nonincreasing `calibration' function $f:[0,1]\to[0,\infty)$ such that $\int_0^1 f(u)\dd u=1$.
-To convert a nested family of sequential tests or confidence sequences into $e$-values, we can first convert them to $p$-values using Proposition~\ref{prop:construct-p-vals} and then apply the aforementioned calibration. \end{proposition}
+Finally, we can form e-processes by calibrating p-processes, following~\citet{shafer_test_2011}. \begin{proposition} One can construct e-processes for $\Qcal$ as follows: If $(\Pval_t)$ is a $\Qcal$-p-process, then $1/(2\sqrt{\Pval_t})$ is a $\Qcal$-e-process.
+In fact, $(f(\Pval_t))$ is a $\Qcal$-e-process for any nonincreasing `calibration' function $f:[0,1]\to[0,\infty)$ such that $\int_0^1 f(u)\dd u=1$.
+To convert a nested family of sequential tests or confidence sequences into e-processes, we can first convert them to p-processes using Proposition~\ref{prop:construct-p-vals} and then apply the aforementioned calibration. \end{proposition}